 Diagnostic Medical Sonography Program

-The successful graduate will have the ability to conceptualize in 3-dimensional form.
+As a graduate you will have the ability to conceptualize in 3-dimensional form.
 The program provides classroom didactic instruction, hands-on scanning, laboratory instruction and clinical experiences in a variety of medical facilities and outpatient diagnostic centers.
-Students are prepared to sit for the national board exams administered by the American Registry of Diagnostic Medical Sonographers in the specialty areas of “Abdomen”, “Obstetrics and Gynecology” and “Breast”.
+You will be trained to sit for the national board exams administered by the American Registry of Diagnostic Medical Sonographers in the specialty areas of “Abdomen,” “Obstetrics and Gynecology” and “Breast.”
 Successful completion of this exam results in attaining the RDMS (Registered Diagnostic Medical Sonographer) credential.